DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

 ```

 Well that creates an error, why?\
+Because we have not given this function the proper parameters.
 Lucky for us in the top of the controller there is a little section labeled `API` (which stands for "Application Programming Interface").
 This just means it's a list of all the variables and functions you can use to make this code do work for you.\
 If we find the notes for `Move` we see this :